 I am a PhD student in the Programming Languages Research Group at Delft University of Technology.
 I have various research interests around language design and compiler technology.
 I’ve worked on declarative specification of data-flow analysis, practical incremental compilation for existing languages, and gradual types.
 I’ve designed FlowSpec, a domain-specific language for the specification of data-flow analysis.
 For incremental compilation I’ve taken apart the compiler of the Stratego term transformation language, and reassembled it as an incremental compiler.
-I’m currently working on introducing a gradual type system to Stratego.
+I’m currently working on a gradual type system for Stratego.
 FlowSpec and Stratego are part of the Spoofax Language Workbench.
-I am supervised by Eelco Visser.
+I was formerly supervised by Eelco Visser, we miss him dearly.

 - Jeff Smits, Eelco Visser.
 Gradually Typing Strategies.
 In Proceedings of the 13th ACM SIGPLAN International Conference on Software Language Engineering, SLE 2020, Virtual, USA, November 16-17, 2020.
 ACM, 2020. preprint doi

 - Jeff Smits, Eelco Visser.
 FlowSpec: declarative dataflow analysis specification.
 In Benoît Combemale, Marjan Mernik, Bernhard Rumpe, editors, Proceedings of the 10th ACM SIGPLAN International Conference on Software Language Engineering, SLE 2017, Vancouver, BC, Canada, October 23-24, 2017. pages 221-231, ACM, 2017. doi